 Many states that issue pistol permits today, require that the handgun be concealed.
 Concealed Carry Weapons (CCW) by necessity are generally smaller in size and lighter in weight.
 My gun was made in 1992.
 This particular gun rates very high on my list of collectibles!
 I've always been partial to nickel plating because I live in the deep south where the humidity can be 80% (not good for blued guns).

-Colt Mustang: Although this gun has never been fired (except the test fire at the factory), I have carried it daily for the last 10 or 12 years.
-This gun is 21 years old.
+The size of this gun lends itself so well to making it easy to incorporate carrying into daily life.
+I have carried it almost daily since 2001.
 I paid $750 plus $25 shipping and $25 transfer fee for a total of $800 in 2001.
 I wouldn't sell this particular gun for three times what I paid, because I've yet to see another nickel finish, unfired gun in the box with real mother of pearl grips from the factory, for sale on any of the online auctions that I monitor.
-The grips alone are worth $500 on the market.
+The grips alone are worth $500 to $700 on the market.

 The Gun Books won't rate the value of this gun that high and many collectors might say I'm crazy.
 This is one of those cases where the gun is worth a lot to me personally.
 Would I pay $2,400 for another one just like it?
 Probably not to have a second one (to store in a safe, I hate doing that with guns), but if I had to replace this one, you bet.